Apples come from all around the world, but the Jonathan apple is a true American classic.

 Read on to learn all about Jonathan apples!

-Jonathan Apples are one of the best traditional American fall fruit tree varieties.
-These fruits have the classic old-fashioned apple taste that’s not too sweet but is a little bit spicy.
-The first Jonathan Apples of harvest are tart and snappy while the latter fruits are a little sweeter in flavor.
+Jonathan apples are one of the best traditional American fall fruit tree varieties.
+These fruits have the classic old-fashioned apple taste that’s not too sweet but a little bit spicy.
+The first Jonathan Apples of harvest are tart and snappy, while the latter fruits are a little sweeter in flavor.

 The Jonathan Apple has the classic look of American heirloom apples, with a nice bicolor peel of yellow and red.
 The outside of this apple is covered in bright red skin, sometimes accompanied by faint stripes.
 The flesh inside is a pale creamy-white tone.

 The taste of these fresh apples is like no other.
 If you like tart apples like Granny Smith, then this is the one for you.
-While you can taste the sweetness of the Jonathan apple, the tang will take over.
+While you can taste a bit of sweetness of the Jonathan apple, the tang will take over.